-- 1. Log in at https://virtual-meetings.tsxtrust.com/1235 at least 15 minutes before the meeting starts - 2.
-Click on "I have a control number" - 3.
+- 1. Log in at https://virtual-meetings.tsxtrust.com/1410 at least 15 minutes before the meeting starts - 2.
+Click on "I have a control number/meeting access number" - 3.
 Enter your 12-digit control number (on your proxy form) - 4.
-Enter the case sensitive password: exco2022 - 5.
-Vote by clicking on the "Voting" icon
+Enter the case sensitive password: exco2023 - 5.
+Once polls are open, shareholders would click on the voting icon on the left side of their screen if you have previously voted and do not wish to change your vote, your vote has already been counted and no further action is required